Gizmo212121/CompetitiveProgramming/notes/binary_heap/binary_heap.md

 - Inserting elements: You should be able to add elements while preserving the heap structure
 - Return max/min element
 - Extracting max/min element: you should be able to remove the largest/smallest element while preserving the heap structure

+# Priority Queue

+A priority queue is a container wrapper and uses the binary heap in the back end.